Redistribution (election): Japan

 Japan does not have an established process to redistribute its legislative districts.
 The frequency of redistributions is irregular and not triggered a particular event.
 Redistributions are approved by the national legislature.

+Kazakhstan

+In Kazakhstan, the redistribution of legislative districts is conducted by the Central Election Commission (CEC) as accordance with Articles 12 and 22 of the Constitutional Law "On Elections".
+Under the guidelines of the CEC, the redistribution cycle for legislative elections takes place at least six months prior to the expiration of the term of elected deputies.

 Mexico

-In Mexico, an independent administrative body, called the Instituto Nacional Electoral, redraws congressional districts according to an objective scoring function and optimization algorithm.
-Although political parties can propose maps, the process is largely influenced by redistricting algorithms.
+In Mexico, an independent administrative body, called the National Electoral Institute (INE), redraws congressional districts according to an objective scoring function and optimization algorithm.
+The initial phases of the process are largely determined by redistricting algorithms, although political parties can propose adjustments to maps in later stages.

 New Zealand

 New Zealand has a fixed process to determine how its legislative districts are redistributed.
 Redistribution in New Zealand happens every five years following the census.

 Philippines

 In the Philippines, redistricting is carried out by Congress after every quinquennial census is published.
 However, Congress has never passed a general redistricting act, and instead redistricts provinces or cities piecemeal, or creates new provinces or cities with legislative districts.
 The last general redistricting law was via the ordinance in the 1987 constitution, which was based from the 1980 census.
 The creation of a new province or city needs the approval of the public via a plebiscite, while piecemeal redistricting does not need a plebiscite.